mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_2/README.md

 6. Stop the jitserver (!)

-We're going to hopefully demonstrate the resilience of the Semeru Cloud Compiler now.
+We're going to demonstrate the resilience of the Semeru Cloud Compiler now.
 Hit Control-C in Window1 to stop the jitserver container.
 It should stop almost immediately.
 Notice, however, that the AcmeAir application